György Csepeli: Biography and career

-He was born on 14 February 1946 in Budapest, Hungary.
-He took M.A. degree in Psychology and Russian studies in 1970 at the Faculty of Humanities of the Eötvös Loránd University (ELTE) in Budapest.

 In 1980 he was awarded the candidate (C.Sc.) degree in Social psychology.

 From 1986 until 2001 he acted as the head of the Social Psychology, ELTE.

 He completed his Doctor of Science (D.Sc.) degree in Sociology in 1991 and then he received the title of university (full) professor at the Department of Social Psychology at the Institute of Sociology, ELTE in the same year.

-He was the Under Secretary of State for Political Affairs at the Ministry of Information of Hungary during the premierships of Péter Medgyessy and Ferenc Gyurcsány between 2002 and 2006.

-From 2009 until 2011 he managed the Department of Sociology, ELTE.

-In 2016 the honorific title of professor emeritus was conferred upon him.

 From 2019 he is the vice-president of the World Complexity Science Academy (WCSA) and associate editor of the journal of WCSA.

-He lectured as a visiting professor at several universities in the world: Montclair State University in Montclair, New Jersey, United States, University of Nova Gorica in Slovenia, University of Michigan in Ann Arbor, Michigan, United States, Oregon State University in Corvallis, Oregon, United States.

-His working papers were issued in both national and international prestigious professional research scientific journals, and 20 books and more than 500 scientific articles were published.

 His main fields of interest are in the antiziganism, antisemitism and foundational problems of information society and social psychology.

+In November 2023, the Hungarian Academy of Sciences awarded him the József Eötvös wreath for his internationally known and recognized work in the field of domestic social psychology, a pioneer in the field of intergroup relations, national feeling and consciousness, anti-Semitism, anti-Gypsyism, xenophobia for his significant research, for the examination of the economic and social effects of artificial intelligence that radically changes human life in all areas, as well as for his latest work entitled The Awakening of Values, in which he continues the work of Elemér Hankiss, Károly Varga and Ibolya Váriné Szilágyi, who practice Hungarian value research at a high level.